josephbeuysmum/Dertisch/README.md

 -   simplified access to Core Data; and
 -   the capacity to add custom proxies and services.

 Filzanzug interactors work by implementing the *FZInteractorProtocol* protocol; presenters by implementing the *FZPresenterProtocol* protocol; and viewControllers by subclassing *FZViewController*.
-It uses the **dependency injection** framework [Swinject](https://github.com/Swinject/Swinject) to register Interactor/Presenter/ViewController relationships at start-up.
+It uses dependency injection to register Interactor/Presenter/ViewController/ModelClass relationships at start-up.

 Using Filzanzug
 ---------------